arikfe/IRTadiran/README.md

 The i implementation was made oriiginally for [IRremoteESP8266](https://github.com/markszabo/IRremoteESP8266)  which is an addaptation for ESP8266 library [Sming](https://github.com/SmingHub/Sming) but it should work for IRremote for arduino

-The bse set of features include
+The base set of features include
 <ul>
 <li> On Off feature
 <li> temp manipulation
 <li> fan speed manipulation
+<li> swing manipulation
 </ul>

 Mode (pretty sure about cool and heat less sure about the other) :